Take Ichi convoy: Background

 Attacks on merchant shipping during February 1944 led the Japanese to change the composition of their convoys.
-During this month, over ten percent of the Japanese merchant marine was sunk by submarines and air attack.
-These losses included several transport ships carrying reinforcements to the Marianas and Carolines.
-In response, the Grand Escort Fleet Headquarters increased the average size of Japanese convoys from five ships to "large" convoys of 10–20 vessels.
+During this month, over ten percent of the Japanese merchant marine was sunk by Allied submarines and air attack.
+These losses included several transport ships carrying reinforcements for the Marianas and Carolines.
+In response, the Grand Escort Fleet Headquarters increased the average size of Japanese convoys from five ships to "large" convoys of ten to twenty vessels.
 This change allowed the IJN to allocate more escort ships to each convoy and it was hoped that conducting fewer convoys would also reduce the number of targets available to submarines.
 While Japanese officers attributed a drop in sinkings during March to the changed tactics, this was actually due to the U.S. Pacific Fleet's submarines being diverted to support raids conducted by the Fast Carrier Task Force that month.

 The Take Ichi convoy was assembled at Shanghai in April 1944.
 Its task was to carry the 32nd Division to Mindanao and the main body of the 35th Division to western New Guinea.
 Both divisions had been formed in 1939 and were veterans of fighting in China during the Second Sino-Japanese War.
 One of the 35th Division's three infantry regiments was detached from the division in early April and sent to the Palau islands, arriving there later that month without loss.